System Design Space

 Why this section matters

-Books provide a stable answer framework
+Books provide a practical answer structure

 You build an engineering vocabulary of solutions